 Mark Carver, conviction overturned after 8 years

-On Wednesday, June 5th, 2019 the Honorable Judge Christopher Bragg vacated the 2011 conviction of Mark Carver for the 2008 murder of Ira Yarmolenko in Gaston County, NC.
+On Wednesday, June 5th, 2019 the Honorable Judge Christopher Bragg vacated the 2011 conviction of Mark Carver for the 2008 murder of Irina Yarmolenko in Gaston County, NC.
 The court’s findings included that Mr. Carver’s attorneys failed to fully and thoroughly investigate the case before deciding whether or not to offer evidence at trial.
 It cited trial counsel’s failure to conduct proper investigation of Mr. Carver’s physical and intellectual disabilities and failure to thoroughly investigate the key DNA evidence.
 The court also found that scientific advances in DNA testing constituted new evidence regarding the testing, analysis and interpretation of DNA mixtures, and this new evidence made it “doubtful at best” that DNA at the scene could be tied to Mr. Carver.

 Mark Carver has claimed his innocence since the day of his first interview.
 The NC Center on Actual Innocence’s investigation began in 2013 and included many interviews, DNA testing, and objective analysis of crime scene evidence and law enforcement reports.
-We maintain that all of the evidence supports that Mark Carver is innocent of any involvement in the murder of Ira Yarmolenko and he was arrested and convicted based on false evidence.
+We maintain that all of the evidence supports that Mark Carver is innocent of any involvement in the murder of Irina Yarmolenko and he was arrested and convicted based on false evidence.
 “Although Mark and his family are relieved that he has been released, he is still subject to GPS monitoring and restrictive pretrial conditions, as well as the prospect of being retried, despite the complete discrediting of the State’s case against him,” said Center Executive Director Chris Mumma.
 “We look forward to the swift dismissal of the charges so that Mark may begin to rebuild the life that has been taken from him by the State.”

 Mark was released from prison on 6/11/19 with GPS monitoring.
 Watch Mark walk out of the Gaston County Jail and the subsequent interview with him and Chris Mumma.